 I should begin by admitting that I have lived in Juneau for almost my entire life.
-I’ve been to Anchorage over a dozen times, but I very likely have a subconscious bias towards Juneau.
+I’ve been to Anchorage over a dozen times, but I very likely have a subconscious bias toward Juneau.
 I’ll try to put that aside and be as objective as I can.

 It should be noted that residents of both cities are primarily neutral towards the other.
-We accept that the other place is different, we generally prefer our hometowns, but there is only one major issue that causes some people to dislike the other city.
+We accept that the other place is different, and we generally prefer our hometowns, but there is only one major issue that causes some people to dislike the other city.

 Juneau is Alaska’s capital city, even though it’s smaller and not on the road system.
 There has been a push every couple of years to move the capital to Anchorage or somewhere in the interior.